CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 The scripts are just bash scripts and are super easy to read, follow, learn and modify.
 Much easier than Dockerfile.
 You can even run the commands one by one in the `bash terminal` and inspect the container to debug the building process.

-## Rust development in a Linux OCI container
+## CRDE - Containerized Rust Development Environment

 There are a lot of benefits to making a development environment in a container.
 We want that everything is isolated/sandboxed and cannot affect our host system (Debian on bare metal or in WSL2 in Win10).